GitPaulo/yardbms/README.md

 )

 func main() {
-  // Initialize the database with RAM storage yardbms := db.New("ram", "")
+  // Initialize the database with file storage, for RAM use "ram" and "" yardbms := db.New("file", "file_path.json")

   // Create a table
   result, err := yardbms.ExecuteQuery("CREATE TABLE Users (id INT, name TEXT);")